Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Noise details

 This process was repeated twice to generate overlapping Simplex noises with different parameter values, improving robustness.

-Additive white Gaussian noise was then applied once.
+Additive white Gaussian noise was then applied once, followed by the photometric transformation.
 Lastly, the image patches and the segmented patches are rescaled to the $[0, 1]$ range prior to training and inference.

-Table~\ref{tab:detailed_comparison} presents an ablation study on the effect of different augmentation noise configurations and the resulting segmentation.
+Table~\ref{tab:detailed_comparison} presents a visual comparison on the effect of different augmentation noise configurations and the resulting segmentation.
 To verify robustness, the table compares segmentation results across four scenarios: clear regions, noisy regions, occluded regions, and regions with both noise and occlusion.

-Without any data augmentation, the U-Net model closely mimicked Otsu thresholding behavior.
-Training the model with AWGN resulted in smoother and better-defined borders between light and dark regions, although issues with occlusion degradations persisted.
-When trained exclusively with Simplex noise, the segmentation was similar to Otsu's method in clear and occluded regions, but performance degraded in noisy regions.
-When both Simplex noise and AWGN were used during training, segmentation borders remained smooth and well-defined, and filtering of occluded regions notably improved.
-These results suggest that Simplex noise alone does not adequately model true occlusions found in real magnetic labyrinthine images.
-It also suggests that the model trained solely with Simplex noise learned to specifically filter out the synthetic degradation, while still failing to generalize and filter true occlusions, indicating overfitting.
-Only when combined with AWGN does the model achieve robust segmentation, effectively handling both noise and occlusions in real-world scenarios.
+Without any data augmentation, U-Net's segmentations visually resembled Otsu thresholding, containing both irregular boundaries and occlusions.
+Training the model with both AWGN and photometric transformation resulted in smoother and better-defined borders between light and dark regions, although issues with occlusion degradations persisted.
+When trained exclusively with Simplex noise, the segmentation was similar to Otsu's method in clear regions, with moderate improvements in boundary smoothness and occlusion filtering.
+When all augmentations were used during training, segmentation borders remained smooth and well-defined, and filtering of occluded regions further improved.
+These results suggest that Simplex noise alone does not adequately model true occlusions found in real magnetic labyrinthine images, leading to limited generalization to real occlusions.